UA-141369524-4

 Easy Healthy Soup Recipes

-Easy Healthy Soup #1: Mushroom Oat Soup
+Easy Low Sodium Healthy Soup #1: Mushroom Oat Soup

-Cook mushrooms in a pot until soft, and add slow-cook oats.
+Cook mushrooms in a pot of covering water until soft, and add slow-cook oats.
 Mushrooms are immune-boosting and are alkaline.
-If you want, add a little cooking sherry, truffle oil, and saffron to get culinary fancy.
+Cook until mushrooms are soft.

 mushroom soup

-Easy Healthy Soup #2: Carrot Ginger Soup
+Low Sodium Healthy Soup #2: Carrot Ginger Soup

 Print Recipe